drips-network/docs/docs/using-drips/setting-up-benefits.md

-> If you're a community member who is interested in how to use benefits offered by a community that you hold a member token for, you should instead head over to our [Accessing Benefits][ab] guid to learn more.
+> If you're a community member who is interested in how to use benefits offered by a community that you hold a member token for, you should instead head over to our [Accessing Benefits][ab] guide to learn more.

-With that out of the way, let's dive into how to set up benefits for your Community!
+Let's dive into how to set up benefits for your Community.
 This is exciting, because it's a way for you as a creator or developer to give back and incentivize the community members who support you!